wiseman/clj-pronouncing/README.md

 ## Meter

-Pronouncing includes a number of functions to help you isolate metrical characteristics of a text.
+clj-pronouncing includes a number of functions to help you isolate metrical characteristics of a text.
 You can use the `stresses` function to get a string that represents the “stress pattern” of a string of phones: